La Crosse, Wisconsin: 19th century

+20th century

 Around the turn of the 20th century, the city became a center for education, with three colleges and universities established in the city between 1890 and 1912.
 Similar to cities across the country, La Crosse saw population stagnation in the latter half of the 20th century as a result of suburbanization.
 Since 1966, La Crosse has seen its population grow by 10.73%, while its area, miles of sewer, and miles of water mains each grew by more than 50%.
+La Crosse remains the largest city on Wisconsin's western border, and the educational institutions in the city have recently led it toward becoming a regional technology and medical hub.

+21st century

 In 2016, Mayor Tim Kabat and former Mayor John Medinger issued a proclamation apologizing for La Crosse's history as a sundown town that discriminated against African Americans.

-La Crosse remains the largest city on Wisconsin's western border, and the educational institutions in the city have recently led it toward becoming a regional technology and medical hub.

 Geography

 La Crosse is located on the western border of the midsection of Wisconsin, on a broad alluvial plain along the east side of the Mississippi River.
 The Black River empties into the Mississippi north of the city, and the La Crosse River flows into the Mississippi just north of the downtown area.
 Just upriver from its mouth, this river broadens into a marshland that splits the city into two distinct sections, north and south.